atharwaborkar/Zomato-Dataset-SQL-Project/README.md

 # Firstly Create the database-
 Create database Zomato

-""Below query is for using the dataset-"" use Zomato
+Below query is for using the dataset- use Zomato

-## Below query is for creating the table as goldusers_signup-
+Below query is for creating the table as goldusers_signup-

 CREATE TABLE goldusers_signup
 (
 userid integer,
 gold_signup_date VARCHAR(10)
 );

-## Below query is for Inserting the values into goldusers_signup table-
+Below query is for Inserting the values into goldusers_signup table-

 INSERT INTO goldusers_signup VALUES
 (1,'22-09-2017'),
 (3,'21-04-2017');

-## Below query is for Creating the users table-
+Below query is for Creating the users table-
 CREATE TABLE users
 (
 userid integer,signup_date VARCHAR(10)